tagquantalabs/unseen-reasoning-eval-puzzles/README.md

   <img src="images/fulllogo_transparent_nobuffer.png" alt="Quanta Labs" width="280"/>
 </p>

-# Held-Out Reasoning Eval Puzzles
+# Unseen Reasoning Eval Datasets and Puzzles

 Fresh reasoning evaluation puzzles in ARC-AGI format.
 Human-designed, human-verified, never published anywhere.
 If your model scores well on these, it earned it.

-## Why this exists
+## Why we do this

-Public benchmarks are leaking into training data — and it's already affecting scores.
-The ARC Prize 2025 technical report found that frontier models use [correct ARC color mappings in their reasoning without being told the format](https://arxiv.org/abs/2601.10904), which strongly suggests ARC data lives in their weights.
-ARC-AGI-1 is effectively saturated at 93%+.
-Even ARC-AGI-2 shows signs of knowledge-dependent overfitting.
+Public benchmarks are leaking into training data, and it's affecting scores.
+The ARC Prize 2025 report found that leading labs use [correct ARC color mappings in their reasoning without being told the format](https://arxiv.org/abs/2601.10904),suggesting these models have seen ARC data during training.
+ARC-AGI-2 shows signs of knowledge-dependent overfitting as well.

-[ARC Prize 2026](https://arcprize.org/competitions/2026) responds with ARC-AGI-3, an entirely new interactive format where the best AI currently hits 12.58% against a 100% human baseline.
-That's the state of things.
+ARC-AGI-3 is now entirely new and interactive, where the best AIs are hitting <1%, so essentially just random (could be different tomorrow, I am not having a Clawbot check leaderboards constantly).

-**These puzzles are held out.** They don't exist in any public dataset, any crawl, or any training corpus.
+**These puzzles are clearly held out.** They don't exist in any public dataset, any crawl, or any training corpus.
 Every task is designed from scratch by human experts and independently verified before release.
 No LLM was involved in creating them.

-## What's in this repo
+## What we are sharing

 One sample puzzle and a drop-in browser viewer.

-- `puzzles/signal_propagation.json` — spatial logic, 6 rules, 6 training pairs, 1 test pair, grids from 12×12 to 20×20
-- `viewer/arc_puzzle_viewer.html` — open in any browser, load any ARC-format JSON to visualize input/output pairs

 Standard ARC-AGI format.
 Grids are N×M integer matrices (0–9).
 Compatible with existing ARC tooling out of the box.

 ## Sample: Signal Propagation with Arithmetic Gates